August was Graphics month, a culmination of

 The Train GraveyardRusted wheels stand still, all in a row and all attached by an equally rusted rod.
 Each one forgetting what life they used to have together, forgetting they ever worked together and instead fixed in immobile states.
 With no oil to liquor their joints, they remain stuck inside the train graveyard.

 Upon their weary retired helms, they bear the weight of shabby carriages, dried engines and quashed horns.
 Tattered seats lie inside each carriage, row upon row up to fifty six seats all lost in their past essences wanting for human comfort.
-All they knew was how to serve cosiness and no longer was that warmth of a sleeping commuter touching their s
+All they knew was how to serve cosiness and no longer was that warmth of a sleeping commuter touching their sides.
+Only dust and dirt now settles on each seat, mustering brown and grey blankets over the once lush royal blue.

 Routine 23BioCorp America